Exact solutions for the wrinkle patterns of confined elastic shells

+Remarkably, it is possible to find the locking stress of a shell without first determining its effective strain, an observation that leads to a complete derivation of our simple rules.
+Eliminating $\mathbf{u}_\text{eff}$ from the Lagrangian in \eqref{eq:Lagrangian} by minimization yields a separate, ``dual'' variational principle for $\boldsymbol{\sigma}_L$ (Methods Eq.~\eqref{eq:dual-pblm}).
+We solve it exactly in the Supplementary Information, using convex Airy potentials and an inspired application of the Legendre transform.
+The resulting solution formulas determine $\lambda$ and $\hat{\mathbf{T}}$ by one of two basic geometric operations, shown in Fig.~\ref{fig:maps}.
+These formulas apply whenever the shell has no holes and if its initial Gaussian curvature $\kappa(\mathbf{x})$ is of one sign.
+They are the basis of our simple rules (compare Figs.~\ref{fig:reciprocity} and \ref{fig:maps}).
+For instance, the fact that $\hat{\mathbf{T}}\cdot \nabla \mathbf{P}_{\partial\Omega}=\mathbf{0}$ if $\kappa <0$ explains why the wrinkles of negatively curved shells lie along directions of quickest exit to the shell boundary.
+The remaining rules are derived in the SI.

+Coming back to our experiments and simulations, we now derive their patterns.
+In Fig.~\ref{fig:stable-lines}, cyan lines are drawn along the solved-for $\hat{\mathbf{T}}$ in the predicted ordered regions (where $\lambda>0$).
+Each negatively curved shell is found to be completely ordered.
+Regions consistent with disorder (where $\lambda=0$) exist for generic positively curved shells, and are shown as polygons bordered in white.
+The wrinkle domains are set by the shells' medial axes following our simple rules.

-Given the success of our rules in capturing wrinkle patterns, it is natural to think back to other instances of reciprocity and graphical methods in mechanics.
-A well-known method is due to Maxwell \cite{maxwell1864reciprocal}, and independently to Taylor, whose reciprocal diagrams of forces and frames encode an elegant test of equilibrium for planar structures (for the history and other examples, see \cite{timoshenko1953history}).
-Recently, these ideas have been used in the computer-aided design of self-supporting structures with specified shapes \cite{vouga2012design}.
-To our knowledge, the reciprocity uncovered here between the wrinkles of positively and negatively curved shells is the first such example for elastic patterns.
-We wonder to what extent it generalizes.
-Examples of shells for which we lack simple rules are in Fig.~\ref{fig:questions}a,b.
-Panel (c) highlights the fact that ordered wrinkles sometimes occur in regions consistent with disorder.
-Empirically, this looks to depend on the finite wrinkle wavelength.
+{\it Discussion.} Given the success of our rules in capturing the wrinkles of confined shells, it is natural to consider other instances of reciprocity as well as graphical methods in mechanics more broadly.
+A well-known method is due to Maxwell \cite{maxwell1864reciprocal} and also Taylor, whose reciprocal diagrams of forces and frames encode an elegant test of equilibrium for planar structures \cite{timoshenko1953history}.
+Our relations connecting the wrinkles of positively and negatively curved shells reveal a new class of reciprocal rules governing incompatible confinement.
+We wonder how far they generalize.
+Examples of shells for which we presently lack rules are in Fig.~\ref{fig:questions}a,b.
+Finally, Fig.~\ref{fig:questions}c highlights the fact that ordered wrinkles sometimes occur in regions the theory predicts to be consistent with disorder.
+Empirically, the presence of order versus disorder looks to depend on the finite wrinkle wavelength.
+Related to this is the question of the greatest parameter regime in which the Maximum Coverage Problem in Eq.~\eqref{eq:min-A-pblm} can be derived.
+Though it predicts the patterns in our simulations and experiments well, it has yet to be established for the parameter range they explore.
+We imagine a full proof of Eq.~\eqref{eq:min-A-pblm} will come from combining the ``inverted tension field theory'' of \cite{davidovitch2019} with the ansatz-free arguments in \cite{tobasco2021curvature}.